MIC-DKFZ/MultiTalent/readme.md

 `multitalent_train experimentID 3d_fullres fold -p plansname -tr MultiTalent_trainer`

 When training with more than 500images in total, we recommend to increase batch size and training length.
+This can be done by writing a new Trainer.

 **Fine-Tuning**
 ToDo